-Breads, raw and fibrous vegetables, red meat, fried and spicy foods, nuts, and breads can all cause unpleasant side effects at this time.
+Bread, raw and fibrous vegetables, red meat, fried and spicy foods, nuts, and bread can all cause unpleasant side effects at this time.
 These potentially troublesome foods should be returned to your diet slowly and with your dietician’s approval.

 Embracing a New Lifestyle

 Bariatric surgery changes your body physically, reducing the amount of food that you can eat.
 In order to maintain nutrition while still losing weight, you’ll need to follow your doctor’s recommendations regarding consumption and vitamins.

 During your post-bariatric surgery transformation, you’ll need to embrace mindful eating.
 Slow eating and small meals will help you avoid experiencing dumping syndrome.